CodeNinjasDripping/Getting_Started/README.md

 Replace `path/to/your/repository` with the actual path to your Git repository.

 ### Here's an example of what the whole process looks like in powershell
+- you will start in `system32`, you have to cd.. out of it and navigate to the local repo
 ![](long-name-solution-example.jpg)

 ### Step 5: Retry Your Git Operations